Digging into the data: How investor returns change over time

 Phase three – returns stabilise as recoveries arrive

 After 18 months the example investor’s return stabilises, then generally increases as recovery payments start to arrive.
-As of 1st February 2017, 44% of the value of loans defaulted between 2010 and 2014 has been recovered.
+As of 30th June 2018, approximately 49% of the value of loans defaulted for at least 3 years has been recovered.
 This trend typically continues for the rest of the investment period, with the example investor ending the five year investment period having earned an annualised return of 6.5% after fees and bad debt.

 It’s important to note that past performance is not a guide to future performance, and as you are lending to your own individual portfolio your actual returns may differ.
 However the above chart provides an indication of how groups of small business loans can perform over time.